b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/Education.md

 In all likelihood, Joseph was an extremely intelligent boy.
 He had the capability to manipulate people, to create a massive religion, and still have adherents even 200 years after the fact. *You don’t get that by being stupid*.

 Imagine holding recent prophets to that same standard.
-What if Monson or Nelson were uneducated? would the church be touting that as a sign of legitimacy?
+What if Monson or Nelson were uneducated?
+Would the church be touting that as a sign of legitimacy?
 Or, is that only notable for having brought forth BoM?
 Is that the only thing we want to remember Joseph for?

+&nbsp;

 ## Effect on the Book of Mormon
 The Book of Mormon is still remarkable in a variety of ways.
 I hope I've made my case that Joseph wasn't an illiterate clown.
 Consider this: if the book is of divine origin, that's remarkable irrespective of Smith's education.
 If it is not of divine origin, it's still remarkable on its own merits.
 Is it quality literature? ...
 No, actually, it really doesn't hold up under scrutiny.
 To be fair, not all 19th century books hold up under modern examination.
 But to produce it out of nothing is worth acknowledgement.
 It really does read like a 19th century commentary on religion.
 I don't like the idea of throwing it out wholesale based on the author's education.